energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 Removing duplication the right way
 ---

-Joe B Rainsberger, otherwise known as JBrains, has an interesting video about finding abstractions in the episdoe [A Long Look Down the Road (paywall)][], part of his [The World's Best Intro to TDD][].
+Joe B Rainsberger, otherwise known as JBrains, has an interesting video about finding abstractions in the episdoe [A Long Look Down the Road (paywall)](http://online-training.jbrains.ca/courses/wbitdd-01/lectures/140743), part of his [The World's Best Intro to TDD](http://www.jbrains.ca/training/the-worlds-best-introduction-to-test-driven-development/).
 In the video he thinks out loud so you can really understand the thought process he goes through which I have made an effort to document below.

 The class that is the focus of the video, `ConsoleDisplay`, is so small that you might think that there is nothing to refactor in it, or that it doesn't need refactoring, or at least is not warrented given his progress with the project in the series.
 You may be right about the latter, as Joe himself conceeds, but it is an interesting exercise none-the-less.